neungkl/instant-grader/README.md

 ### Platform support

-Instant grader is supported in Linux platform.
+Instant grader is supported in Linux and MacOS platform.
 Maybe Windows in future.<br>
 But currently, Windows is not supported.

 ### Language support & Prerequisites